 Riku pulled it out and uncovered it, and they all peered down at their prize.

 "It's here, it's really here," said Xion.
 "I can't believe you got it back.
 I don't know how I can ever repay you.
 Thank you so much!"
-She reached out to it once again, but was still hesitant to touch it.
+She reached out once again, but was still hesitant to touch it.

 "Will you let us take it?
 We need it to fight Xehanort, you know," said Roxas.